LHansoon/angular-register/README.md

 Credit to https://jasonwatmore.com/post/2022/11/29/angular-14-user-registration-and-login-example-tutorial

-I have to be honest here that I did a lot of research and I've never been on Angular project before.
+I have to be honest here that I did a lot of research, and I've never been on Angular project before.

 Instead of copy and paste the entire project, I decide to start a new one and implement all the components that I personally could understand, all the parts that I feel overwhelmed were not included because I couldn't event explain what's going on there.

-Sorry I've tried to write some unit test, but it's a little too far for me right now
+Sorry I've tried to write some unit tests, but it's a little too far for me right now, I need more time on it.

 I apologize for the commit history, I did notice that there is a requirement on it, but I was learning while coding, so I couldn't realize nor decide where I should put the commit, it's always a bit of here and a bit of there.

-overall it's a fun ride, having it running is a success for me.
+Overall it's a fun ride, having it running is already a success for me.
 At the end of the day, Thanks for the opportunity.